-How do you say Merry Christmas to a great teacher?
-I’m a former teacher who has received many gifts from students and parents.
+How do you say thank you to a great teacher?
+I’m a teacher who has received many gifts from students and parents.
+These gift ideas for teachers are my favorites — I originally wrote this article at Christmas, but these gifts are awesome any time of the year.

 Here are my best gift ideas for teachers, ranging from gift baskets (my personal favorite) to practical (yet fun) coffee mugs.
 I don’t recommend giving your teacher anything food-related, unless it’s a gourmet food gift basket.
 Teachers often eat so many Christmas cookies, yule logs, egg nog, candy canes, on and on and on – the last thing they want is more sugar, fat, and white flour.